Getting Started With Your Online Classes

 The Office of Extended Learning is here to help you!
 We want your experience with online and distance education to be rewarding and enjoyable, and we look forward to working with you toward achieving your academic goals.

 Please view our Distance Student Handbook to familiarize yourself with the various resources available to you as a Mayville State distance student.
 In this handbook, you will find information on accessing the services, offices, forms, and other resources you will need while a student with Mayville State.
 There are also a number of tutorials to help you use Moodle, email, and Campus Connection.
+You may also refer to the "How Do I" document for quick reference.

 Please contact the Office of Extended Learning at 800.437.4104, Ext.
 34667 for answers to any questions on getting started with your online and distance classes.